Alfadhils/YOLOv8-CRNN-Scene-Text-Recognition/README.md

    - **Accuracy:**
       - Validation Accuracy: 58%

-for more information about training and dataset generation refer to source code.
+for more information about training, evaluation, and dataset generation refer to source code.

 ## Dependencies